Arniston (East Indiaman): Aftermath

 A memorial, a replica of which can be seen today, was erected on the beach by the wife of Colonel Andrew Geils (spelled "Giels" in this instance), whose four children were lost in the tragedy on their homeward journey, having visited him in Ceylon.
 The memorial bears the following inscription:

 Over time, the seaside village of Waenhuiskrans has become so associated with the wreck, that it now is also known as Arniston.
 The nearby town of Bredasdorp has a museum dedicated to the wreck.
-The wreck had a direct influence on the decision to build a lighthouse at Cape Agulhas to the west in 1847–1848.Proposals for a Lighthouse at L'Agulhas, secondary sources.
+The wreck had a direct influence on the decision to build a lighthouse at Cape Agulhas to the west in 1847–1848.

 Thirty seven years later, the 73rd Regiment once again suffered hundreds of casualties on this coast when HMS Birkenhead was wrecked 50 mi away at Gansbaai.

 Archaeological excavation

 The wreck, which lies in about 6 m of water, was surveyed by an archaeological team from the University of Cape Town (UCT) in 1982.
 The National Monuments Council issued a permit to UCT student Jim Jobling to conduct an underwater survey of the site, as well as a limited excavation.
 A number of artefacts were recovered, which were donated to the Bredasdorp Shipwreck Museum.